distronode/distronode-runer/docs/intro.rst

    For an example see `the demo envvars <https://github.com/distronode/distronode-runner/blob/devel/demo/env/envvars>`_.

-**Distronode Runner** will inherit the environment of the launching shell.
+**Distronode Runner** will inherit the environment of the launching shell (or container, or system itself).
 This file (which can be in json or yaml format) represents the environment variables that will be added to the environment at run-time::

   ---